What Is The Ketogenic Diet?

 Ketosis is a natural process the body initiates to help us survive when food intake is low – our bodies energy source.
 We also produce ketones, albeit, at a much lower level while we sleep and a small bit during the day.

 During the fasting state or other low carb states such as sleeping or on the ketogenic diet, we produce ketones, which are produced from the breakdown of fats in the liver.
 We are genetically wired to use ketones for fuel as our ancestors missed meals or went days without finding a meal and yet, we survived as a species.
-However, in this modern day of eating 5 or more times a day, we are burning glucose as our primary energy and it’s a dirtier fuel if you will.
+However, in this modern day of eating 5 or more times a day, having food available to us 24/7, we are burning glucose as our primary energy and it’s a dirtier fuel, if you will.
 Brain cells, for example, function more efficiently when they use ketones for fuel rather than sugar.

 You can look at the difference between ketones and glucose as ketones being the electrical car = clean fuel and glucose is the gas-powered car = dirty exhaust.

 When you eat something high in carbs, your body will produce glucose and insulin.

 - Glucose is the easiest molecule for your body to convert and use as energy – providing your main source of energy is in a higher carb intake.

 - Insulin is produced to process the glucose in your bloodstream by taking it around the body.

 Since the glucose is being used as a primary energy, your fats are generally not needed and are therefore stored.
 Glucose + insulin can increase inflammation in the body.